JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ### Ordinal variables (useful){-}

-Some variables have a meaninfgul order but are just a series of categories that indicate higher or lower.
+Some variables have a meaningful order but are just a series of categories that indicate higher or lower.
 Education levels are a good example:  there is an order and higher values indicate more education.
 The specific way that we order education in the ANES is reproduced below.

 #### Table 1.
 Education categories in the ANES{-}